mixhut/Selenium_PAA/README.md

 ### Description:
 - Combines Selenium engine with the people_also_ask project based on bs4.
-- Based on the Firefox Webdriver
+- Built with Firefox Webdriver
-- Removes requests modules and replaced with selenium
+- Removes requests modules / replaced with Selenium